 Nomination to the Nobel Prize in Physiology or Medicine is by invitation only.
-The names of the nominees and other information about the nominations cannot be revealed until 50 years later.
+The names of the nominees and other information about the nominations and selection process cannot be revealed until 50 years later.

 263 scientists have been nominated for the 2014 Nobel Prize in Physiology or Medicine.
 Among them, 46 individuals were nominated for the first time.
 The deadline for nominations for the 2014 Nobel Prize was 31 January.

 The Nobel Committee will evaluate the nominations during spring and summer.
 The final decision will be made by the Nobel Assembly at Karolinska Institutet in October.

 The Nobel Committee sends confidential invitation letters to persons who are competent and qualified to nominate candidates for the Nobel Prize in Physiology or Medicine.

 The right to submit proposals for the Nobel Prize in Physiology or Medicine is laid down in the Statutes of the Nobel Foundation.
 Those entitled to nominate are:

 |1.||Members of the Nobel Assembly at Karolinska Institutet, Stockholm;|

 |2.||Swedish and foreign members of the the Medicine and Biology classes of the Royal Swedish Academy of Sciences;|

 |3.||Nobel Laureates in Physiology or Medicine and Chemistry;|

 |4.||Members of the Nobel Committee not qualified under paragraph 1 above;|